 The heart of Valle Sagrado features a few very interesting archaeological sites on the road to Machu Picchu.
-The Valle Sagrado tour is a full day of activities for S/35.
+The Valle Sagrado tour is a full day of activities for S/35 (as of July 2014).
 It leaves Cusco at 9am and returns at 7pm.
 The tour can be booked at any tour office in town.

 The first stop was to get a look at the valley and the Río Urubamba above the town of Taray.